 - You need this time to wake up properly, get your things together and decompress your ears before landing.

-Doing exercises while sitting during the flight can help prevent muscle and bone pain and cramps.
-These exercises will help relax your body and mind.
+Do exercises while sitting during the flight, as this prevents muscle and bone pain and cramps.
+These exercises will help relax body and mind.

 |Exercises while sitting|

 Raising your knees - put your hands on the armrests for support and raise your legs.
 Hold the position for 30 seconds and repeat 3 to 5 times.